Skip to main content

 How does CRW handle JS-heavy pages?

 CRW uses LightPanda, a lightweight Rust-based browser engine that renders JavaScript without the resource overhead of Chromium.
-This is why CRW achieves 255ms median scrape latency — it gets the benefits of JS rendering without the weight of a full browser.
+This keeps scrape latency low — it gets the benefits of JS rendering without the weight of a full browser.

 How does pricing compare?

 CRW Standard ($69/mo) gives 100K credits.
 Firecrawl Growth ($188/mo) gives 100K credits.
 Tavily Researcher ($100/mo) gives 12K searches.
-CRW is approximately 6x cheaper per search than Tavily and significantly cheaper than Firecrawl at equivalent tiers.
-Plus, CRW can be self-hosted for free.
+At equivalent tiers, CRW's cost per request is substantially lower than both, and CRW can also be self-hosted for free under AGPL-3.0.

 Can I run the benchmark myself?